hiiamboris/red-wiki/Coding-Style-Guide.md

 This document describes the *official coding style used in the Red source code*, so respecting this coding style is a prerequisite of every pull request submitted to red/red Github repository.

-As Red/System is a dialect of Red, it shares very similar syntax and coding style rules.
+As Red/System is a dialect of Red, it shares the same syntax and coding style rules.
 Specific Red/System rules are marked as such.

 The objectives of the following rules are to maximise readability including keeping an optimum number of lines of code visible on-screen while minimizing the need for comments.